Build out your workbench step by step…

 Hammers, pliers, punches and mandrels…

-The list of metal jewellery making tools is almost endless.
+The list of metal jewellery forming tools is almost endless.
 As a beginner, you should invest in some reliable metal working tools that will last and help you improve upon your metal forming techniques.
-Here are 12 metal working tools you should invest in as a beginner:
+Here are 12 of the best metal working tools for beginners:

 1. Flat Nosed Pliers